PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

     logger.info(f"Hello, {user.name}!")
 ```

-### Providing initial data
+### Provide initial data

-You can set default values for fields in your model by using the `with_initial_data` method.
-This is useful when you want to provide default values for the fields in your own `RunInput` class.
+Set default values for fields in your model with the `with_initial_data` method.
+This is useful for providing default values for the fields in your own `RunInput` class.

-Expanding on the example above, you could make the `name` field default to "anonymous":
+Expanding on the example above, you can make the `name` field default to "anonymous":

 ```python
 from prefect import get_run_logger